-Amaka 'Mox' Agugua (Uh-mah-kuh Uh-goo-gwa) joined the Spartan coaching staff as an assistant coach on July 1, 2013.
-Agugua spent the last two seasons as an assistant coach and recruiting coordinator at Old Dominion University.
+Amaka 'Mox' Agugua (Uh-mah-kuh Uh-goo-gwa) is beginning her second season as part of the Michigan State women's basketball staff.
+Agugua joined the Spartan coaching staff as an assistant coach on July 1, 2013.
+Agugua spent the previous two seasons as an assistant coach and recruiting coordinator at Old Dominion University.

 "I am truly grateful for the opportunity afforded to me at ODU by Karen Barefoot and Athletic Director (Dr. Camden) Wood Selig," said Agugua.
 "I enjoyed my time while there and am honored to be a part of the rebuilding process.
 I am enthused and eager to start my journey with Coach Merchant and the Spartan Family.
 I have always had tremendous respect for her as a person and a coach, as I have watched her success from afar.
 Not only is she a proven winner with a high basketball IQ, she is an even better person.
 I am proud to work for such a prestigious university in Michigan State!"